nickclaw/vlad/API.md

 The most common type of schema is a _property_.
 More information about them can be found [below](#propertytypes).

 ##### Function
 You can pass in your own custom validation function to vlad.
-The function will be called using [bluebird](https://github.com/petkaantonov/bluebird)'s [`Promise.try`](https://github.com/petkaantonov/bluebird/blob/master/API.md#promisetryfunction-fn--arraydynamicdynamic-arguments--dynamic-ctx----promise).
-Which means you can feel free to return asynchronous promises, or synchronously throw errors / return values.

-__Note:__ You must return the validated value (or a promise that resolves to the validated value), or the valid result will always appear to be `undefined`.
+Through it, you must synchronously throw an error or return a value.

 ```
 // wrong
 var validator = vlad(function(value) {
     if (isNotValid(value)) throw vlad.FieldValidationError("Value is bad.");
+    // no value returned!
 });

 // right